dahi arbi or colocasia-taro roots in a thin yogurt gravy is a excellent recipe to made during summers.

 12: garnish dahi arbi with chopped mint leaves while serving. best accompaniment to the dahi wali arbi is cooked basmati rice. but also goes well with thin phulkas.

-dahi arbi recipe details below:
+dahi arbi recipe below:

 - 250 gms arbi/colocasia roots